ietf-tools/bibxml-service/docs/topics/production-setup.rst

 I.e., there should be at most 1 instance of each container (DB, Celery async task processor, and so on).

-.. important:: Do **not** scale the number of async task workers
+.. warning:: Do **not** scale the number of async task workers
              within the Celery container, either.
              Indexing tasks, as currently implemented,
              are not intended to be run in parallel.